maxmarinich/react-alice-carousel/README.md

 - `shouldHandleResizeEvent` : Function - Fired during resize event to determine whether the event handler should be called / returns boolean

+- `showSurroundingSlides` : Boolean, default `false` - Show the slides around the stage

 #### Methods

 - `slideTo(index: number)` : Go to the specified slide